 For a Grand Canyon camping experience without the crowds, head to Lees Ferry Campground, roughly midway between the South Rim and the North Rim.
 This Colorado River camping spot, deep in a scenic canyon filled with strange balanced rocks, is known both for its trophy trout and as the put-in point for rafting trips through the Grand Canyon.

-For stalwart adventurers with a sturdy SUV, Tuweep Campground at Toroweap provides a unique and isolated cliff-edge camping experience within Grand Canyon National Park.
-The catch is that you have to drive a 60-mile dirt road that is infamous for causing flat tires.
+For stalwart adventurers with a sturdy SUV, Tuweep Campground at Toroweap (open seasonally) provides a unique and isolated cliff-edge camping experience within Grand Canyon National Park.
+The catch is you need to apply for a back-country permit prior to arriving, and you have to drive a 60-mile dirt road that is infamous for causing flat tires.

 While the lower Colorado River region frequently posts the highest temperatures in the nation, Lake Havasu camping areas and campgrounds along the river are magnets for anglers and boaters both in winter and summer.